-If you need to pass the initial California permit test for teenagers under 18 years, the real exam has 46 questions.
-You must correctly answer 38 questions.
-This means that you must reach a passing score of 83 percent or more.
+If you need to pass the California permit test for teenagers under 18 years, the exam has 46 questions.
+You must correctly answer at least 38 questions, which is a passing score of 83 percent or more.

 Read the following article to learn about passing scores in other states: Permit and License Passing Scores in United States.